coloquium/kollokvium/README.md

 1. `broadcast mode` - A view/mode where user can create a room/space for 1-many broadcasts for lectures, presentations and such scenarios
 2. `advanced mode`  - A view/mode that let's the "organizer" (meeting creator) mute video/audio remotly,kick, ban, lock and set meeting pin-codes etc.
 3. Finalize the electron builds for Windows, OSX and Linux
-4. `e2ee mode`  - a mode where E2EE encryption wrapps all existing features (will be implemented in thor-io.vnext)
+4. `e2ee mode`  -In test mode (Chrome 84+ needed).
+5. Electron clients for Windows, Mac OSX and Linux

 ## Install
 Clone the repository and run `npm install`  see package.json for build scripts.

+## Build scripts

+TBD

 ## Quick deploy guides